ddennis/Typescript-browserify-npm/README.md

 What we need is to tell it what **somePerson** Therefore we provide a .d.ts file which explains what the module brings to the party
 Something like this:

+    declare module 'somePerson' {
+        var arethaFranklin: any;
+        export default arethaFranklin;
+    }

+Mr. Typescript compiler will now be very happy about letting **somePerson** into the party.
+Even better we can provide an description on what somePerson can do

     export interface ArethaFranklin{
         canSing:boolean = true
     }